 Termites can be broken down into three classifications: subterranean, drywood, and dampwood termites.
 Of the three, subterranean termites are head and shoulders above the rest in terms of property damage.
 In the United States, subterranean termite damage costs U.S. property owners billions annually.
 That is more than drywood and dampwood termites combined.
 While it is not good to have any termites feeding on the wood of your home, a subterranean termite infestation is decidedly worse.

-When it comes to protecting a home from termites, it is vital to think from the ground up because that is how subterranean termites think.
+When it comes to protecting a home from termites, it is vital to get inside the mind of a termite and think from the ground up because that is how subterranean termites think.
 In our service area, subterranean termites don't live inside man-made structures.
 They live nearby and attack these structures from the ground.
 If you're looking to find signs of a termite infestation, you're probably going to have to dig.
 By digging in the right locations, you may undercover this type of termite right below the surface.

 What are the right locations?
 Termites establish themselves under wood or inside wood.
 If you have a stump or a log in your yard, they may be inside or under these two prime locations.
 If you have mulch around your home, they may be in the soil, under that mulch.
 Termites will be drawn to moist, dark locations and areas where untreated wood is available.
 If you have a shed or outbuilding, this might be the first place subterranean termites attack.
 In areas where there is leaf litter or sticks, termites may create a nest under the ground beneath.
 This nest will remain after the leaves have been raked.
 So, any spot on your lawn can have a colony.
 These colonies will usually be deep under the ground.
 If you find termites when digging, it will usually be termite workers and soldiers.
 Uncovering a king, queen, or termite larvae is a sign of an extreme infestation.